 About the Program

 The International Studies program is designed to provide a broad interdisciplinary education and give students a deeper understanding of the world in which they live.
-Students will take classes that explore government, business, culture, politics and international aspects of law, science, conflict and development.
-Students will study everything from the conditions and problems of less-developed countries to the relationships among states and the reasons for and complexity of international conflict.
+Students will take classes that explore government, business, culture, the environment, politics and international aspects of law, science, health, conflict and development.
+Students will study everything from transitional networks and global governance to the relationships among states and the reasons for and complexity of international conflict.

 The International Studies program challenges students to better understand and engage with some of the world’s most pressing issues.
 Representative examples include:

 - globalization as a cultural, economic, and political phenomenon

 - democracy and development